JayGarland/Autoreply_Sydneybot_Reddit/README.md

 pip install -r requirements.txt
 ```

-2. if you choose to use Sydney as a core to engine the bot please Run this [file](./Youmo_Sydneybot.py)
+2. if you choose to use Sydney(Recommended) as a core to engine the bot please:

 <details>
 <summary>Follow this</summary>